King’s College London (KCL) is situated in a prime location beside the Thames River and

-UNC Students may take between 12-15 credit hours which are applicable toward their J.D. degree from UNC School of Law.
-Students are able to choose from a variety of classes to fit their particular needs and concentrations.
-The semester exchange program is administered jointly between the UNC Study Abroad office and the Law School’s International and LL.M.
-Programs unit.
-Detailed information on KCL and application procedures are all fully described on the UNC Study Abroad site.
+UNC Students may take between 12-16 credit hours which are applicable toward their J.D. degree from UNC School of Law.
+Students are able to choose from an amazingly WIDE RANGE of LL.M.
+PROGRAMclasses to fit their particular needs and concentrations.
 Students must have a cumulative minimum GPA of 3.30 to attend this selective exchange program.
-Students interested in a fall exchange apply in February and those interested in a spring exchange apply in September.
-Each semester's application deadline is posted at the Study Abroad link above.

 Founded in 1831, the Dickson Poon School of Law has